 APY (annual percentage yield) sounds similar to APR (annual percentage rate), but the two use different formulas for determining annual interest.
-Your APR does not take compound interest into account, whereas APY does.
-The more APY compounds on your savings stash, the more benefit to your return.
+APR is generally associated with interest on debt, while APY factors in compounding on the interest in a savings or other deposit account.

-How much can I expect to save using microsavings?
+How much can I expect to save using a savings app?

 Many personal factors will determine how much microsavings and round-up apps will bolster your future fortune.
-Your income, expenditures and how frequently you utilize the user-controlled rules and features will create wild variances in savings results from user to user on the same platform.
+Your income, spending, and how frequently you use the user-controlled rules and features will create variances in savings results from user to user.
 However, some microsavings technology companies share their users’ annual savings.
 The average Qapital user, for instance, saves $6,000 per year.

 What’s the benefit of autosaving and microsaving methods when compared with a traditional, manual savings plan?